muggy8/improbable/have-and-havenot/rM7jQact.md

 Leaping off another branch, I was finally able to make eye contact with the waterfall.

-Investigation had been active since long before I reached the base of the mountain but I have yet to notice any active abilities.
+Investigation had been active since long before I reached the base of the mountain but I have yet to notice any other active abilities.

 I was fully confident that my Sphere of Influence was larger than anyone else's here which means my detection radius should trump anyone else's as well.